grammyjs/website/site/docs/resources/faq.md

 ## Why do you support Deno?

-Some important reasons for why we like Deno better than Node are:
+Some important reasons for why we like Deno better than Node.js are:

 - It's simpler and faster to get started.
 - The tooling is substantially better.